The Access Group takes alert noise down by 99% to focus on innovation and shipping

 Best practice in alerts lets engineers focus on what they do best

-Noise has been reduced by 99% with New Relic Alerts.
+Noise has been reduced by 99% with alerts.
 Teams now get an average of nine alerts per day.
 Configurable alerts surface the most important signals and the team can fine-tune alerts based on metrics, events, and more.
 The team can also mute alerts based on their workflows.

 Real-time infrastructure and database insights

 Gaining visibility into distributed systems lets Access pinpoint slow transactions impacting customers and other transactions in the ecosystem—with the ability to distinguish between internal and third-party processes.
 For example, for several years, a third-party process was thought to take 27 seconds.
 When New Relic was introduced, the team discovered that the slow third-party process was internal.
 The old code was rewritten in a day and added to the next sprint.
 This was discovered by a software engineer that had been onboarded with New Relic just the day before.